Chris Baillie (politician): Political career

 He was ACT's spokesperson for small business, workplace relations and safety, education, and police, as well as a member of parliament's education and workforce select committee.
 Baillie launched the ACT truancy policy in November 2022, which stated that schools would be required to report attendance data to the Ministry of Education each day or risk losing funding and also proposed an infringement regime for parents of nonattendant children.

 Baillie unsuccessfully contested the Nelson electorate for a second time in the 2023 general election, coming fourth place with 2,692 votes.
 Due to his lower party list ranking of 17, Baillie was not reelected to Parliament.

-In the 2025 local elections, Baillie is running to be a Nelson city councillor for the district-wide ward as an independent.
+In the 2025 local elections, Baillie ran to be a Nelson city councillor for the district-wide ward as an independent.
+He was unsuccessful.